yydscoder/Poetron/Poetron/README.md

     bash quickstart.sh
     ```

-    The script will:
+    The script provides an interactive setup experience and will:
-    - Set up a virtual environment.
+    - Prompt you to enter an optional API key for poem refinement.
-    - Install all necessary dependencies.
+    - Set up a Python virtual environment (`venv`).
-    - Download the pre-trained model.
+    - Install all necessary dependencies directly (e.g., `torch`, `transformers`) for an inference-only setup.
-    - Test the system with a sample poem.
+    - Download and extract the pre-trained poetry model from Kaggle.
-    - Optionally configure an API key for enhanced refinement.
+    - Run a test generation to verify the setup is successful.

 ### Manual Installation